vlkv/chocofly/docs/layout.md

 # Notes about the Chocofly's default layout

+The Chocofly's layout is a result of my living/working with an ergo keyboard for several years for now.
+I started to experiment with keyboard layouts since I've got my first Pok3r 60% keyboard (in around 2019) which allowed rebinding most of it's keys.
+Since then, I modified this or that in my layout, constantly improving it.
+The layout migrated from keyboard to keyboard which I changed from time to time.
+By now, the layout has stabilized, so I introduce new changes into it very rarely.
+Even if I do, these are minor changes.

+Keyboard layout is a very personal and subjective thing.
+I find my layout very comfortable for typing text and especially _writing computer code_.
+Most of current mainstream programming languages there are a lot of punctuation, special symbols, braces, brackets etc. and a good keyboard layout should make it easier to type all this stuff.
+Having this idea in my mind I tried to make the layout _intuitive to learn and use_.
+This document describes the motivation behind the desisions of placing this or that particular key to a so and so location in the layout.

+Also, I know there are tons of other very good layouts for ergo keyboards, which some people love and use everyday.
+There are totally different concepts like 'home row mods' for example.
+My layout works good for me in the first place.
+You may find it anti-intuitive, even if I say the opposite in this document.
+This is totally normal because people are different.

+Moreover, keyboards themselves are different too and they could be designed with very different purposes in mind.
+One keyboard may be designed to be super compact (thus, you don't need F-row there for example).
+Another keyboard is designed to look fancy, etc.

+What I want here is to simply share my work with the community of ergo DIY keyboard enthusiasts.

 ## Main layer is QWERTY
 QWERTY is my personal choice.
 I know that Dvorak or Colemak layouts are more efficient, but:
 - standard keyboards use QWERTY and sometimes I have to use them.
 I think it is less painfull to switch between the Chocofly and a standard keyboard